Scalable Byzantine Consensus via Hardware-assisted Secret Sharing: Introduction

-Our experiments show that, with 1~MB payloads and 200 nodes, the throughput of \BFT is at least 8 times larger compared to other BFT protocols we evaluated~\cite{Zyzzyva, MinBFT, CheapBFT}.
-With smaller payload sizes or fewer nodes, \BFT's throughput is even higher.
+Our experiments show that, the throughput of \BFT is significantly larger compared to other BFT protocols we evaluated~\cite{Zyzzyva, MinBFT, CheapBFT}.
 As the number of nodes increases, \BFT exhibits considerably slower decline in throughput compared to other BFT protocols.
-This makes \BFT an ideal consensus layer candidate for next-generation blockchain systems --- e.g., in the aforementioned setting, assuming 1~MB blocks and 250 byte transaction records (as in Bitcoin), \BFT can process over 100,000 transactions per second.
+This makes \BFT an ideal consensus layer candidate for next-generation blockchain systems --- e.g., assuming 1~MB blocks and 250 byte transaction records (as in Bitcoin), \BFT can process over 100,000 transactions per second.

 In \BFT, we made specific design choices as to how the building blocks (e.g., message aggregation technique, or communication topology) are selected and used.
 Alternative design choices would yield different BFT variants featuring various tradeoffs between efficiency and resilience.
 We capture this tradeoff through a framework that compares such variants.